Kajal-Punjabi/KBeauty_Website_UI/README.md

 # KBeauty_Website_UI
-This is UI of Beauty products using Tailwind CSS and HTML
+This is UI of Beauty products using Tailwind CSS and HTML.